Supplementary recommendations to the specifications in the AFIR

 2. On-site testing of the installed system in the Site Acceptance Test (SAT).
 The CEP is happy to provide a template for free use.

-3. Hydrogen quality analysis and detailed analysis for impurities including measured contamination values.
+1. Hydrogen quality analysis and detailed examination for impurities including measured contamination values.

 EN 17124

-Additional information: For H70 (700 bar) and H35 (350 bar) filling stations, a nozzle with interface communication is mandatory (EN17127 requirement).
-Infrared communication in accordance with SAE J2799 is the communication interface accepted by vehicle manufacturers, which optimizes the refuelling process.
-The aim is to achieve a filling level of 95-100% (SOC) to enable maximum ranges.
+Additional information: For H70 (700 bar) and H35 (350 bar) refuelling stations, a dispensing valve with interface communication is mandatory (EN17127 requirement).
+Infrared communication in accordance with SAE J2799 is the communication interface accepted by vehicle manufacturers, which optimises the refuelling process.
+The aim is to achieve a fill level of 95-100% (SOC) in order to enable maximum range.

 (Note: ISO 19880-1 and EN 17127 refer indirectly to this standard; SAE J2601:2010 has been withdrawn).